AreebaBushra/fraud-detection-dashboard/README.md

 dataset (284,807 anonymized European card transactions, 492 confirmed fraud cases), with per-transaction explanations generated using SHAP.

-## Why a dashboard, not a "type in your card details" form
+## Overview

-The dataset's features (`V1`-`V28`) are the output of a PCA transformation applied by the original data provider to protect real cardholder privacy.
+Features `V1`-`V28` are PCA-anonymized by the dataset provider to protect cardholder privacy, so live transaction input isn't possible with this data.
-That transformation was never publicly released, so there's no way to convert a brand-new, live-entered transaction into those same features.
-Because of that, this app is built the way real-world fraud detection actually works: as an internal monitoring dashboard that reviews a stream of transactions (here, pulled from the held-out test set) rather than a customer-facing form.
+The app is built as an internal fraud monitoring dashboard instead — reviewing a stream of test-set transactions with risk scores and explanations, similar to how fraud analysts monitor transactions in practice.

 ## Model